-- 2. Once both the deposit and contract are received by the Office of Residence Life, the student's application for on-campus housing is complete.
-Students will be assigned housing in the order in which they complete their housing application. - 3.
-University regulations require that men be housed with men and women be housed with women.
-The Office of Residence Life separates male and female applications for the purpose of room and roommate assignments. - 4.
+- 1. New freshmen and transfer students will be assigned housing in the order in which they pay their housing deposits and complete their housing application. - 2.
 The Office of Residence Life allows students to indicate the hall of their choice and attempts to accommodate that choice when possible.
-Please indicate your preferences on the Housing Contract and Request Form using the numbers 1 through 5 ("1" for your first choice, "5" for your last choice).
-While we try to give students what they request, availability sometimes requires going to second and third choices, and sometimes beyond. - 5.
+We request preferences be indicated on the Housing Contract and Request Form using the numbers 1 through 5 ("1" for first choice, "5" for last choice).
+While we try to give students what they request, availability sometimes requires going to second and third choices, and sometimes beyond. - 3.
 Experience has demonstrated that greater compatibility is achieved by placing students together who have similar smoking habits.
 Experience has also indicated that students with similar academic interests, similar class schedules, and common study needs have a greater compatibility and a greater chance of success than simple random assignments of roommates.
-For this reason, we request that the student honestly answer the questions on the Residence Hall Contract and Request Form. - 6.
-Students who are in need of specific room assignments because of special needs should complete the indicated section on the Housing Contract and Request Form and contact the Office of Residence Life as early as possibly, but certainly before June 1st.
-We must know of your needs before housing arrangements are finalized so that we can provide you with appropriate accommodations.
-Supporting documentation from a licensed professional must accompany your request.
-The Office of Residence Life reserves the right to make decisions regarding special need accommodations housing based on state and federal law and fair housing practices.
-The request for special need accommodations does not imply that the desired occupancy level and/or housing assignment will be received. - 7.
-If you would like to request a roommate, please write the person's name on the Residence Hall Contract and Request Form where indicated.
-We must receive all parties' deposits, contracts and requests to room with one another by June 1st.
+For this reason, we request that the student honestly answer the questions on the Residence Hall Contract and Request Form. - Incoming students who are in need of specific room assignments because of special needs should complete the indicated section on the Housing Contract and Request Form and contact the Office of Residence Life before June 1st. - 5.
+If a student would like to request a specific person as a roommate, that person's name should be on the Residence Hall Contract and Request Form where indicated.
+Both/All parties must mutually request each other and we must receive all parties' deposits, contracts and requests to room with one another by June 1st in order to attempt to honor a roommate request.
 Roommate requests will be honored based on space availability.

-Housing will not be guaranteed for contract forms received after June 1, 2010.
+Housing will not be guaranteed for contract forms received after June 1, 2011.